pastoref/VendingMachine/gui-tests-marathon/README.txt

-This is a simple project used to teach testing classes.

-Topics covered:

-*) functional testing of units based on category partition *) stubs/drivers
-*) GUI testing with Marathon

-Folder docs cotains a simple description of the application.
-This is not meant to be a real vending machine implementation.
+This is a Marathon project.

-However improvements are welcome.
+Marathon is a GUI testing tool that can be downloaded from https://github.com/jalian-systems/Marathon